2025 Philippine cabinet reshuffle: Second phase

 On May 29, 2025, Executive Secretary Bersamin announced the second wave of the Cabinet reshuffle, with the resignations of the Solicitor General and the Chairperson of the Commission on Higher Education accepted.
-Meanwhile, the resignations tendered by the Secretaries of National Defence, Justice, and the Interior and Local Government were declined, and they will remain in their current posts.
+Meanwhile, the resignations tendered by the Secretaries of National Defense, Justice, and the Interior and Local Government were declined, and they will remain in their current posts.

 Third phase

 On June 3, 2025, Executive Secretary Bersamin announced the third phase of the cabinet reshuffle.
 The resignations of the Chairman of the Presidential Commission for the Urban Poor and the Presidential Assistant for the Visayas and the Presidential Adviser on Muslim Affairs were accepted.
 While the Presidential Adviser for Special Concerns was dismissed.
-Meanwhile, the resignations submitted by the remaining Cabinet Secretaries and heads of key agencies—including those in Customs, Internal Revenue, the Bureau of the Treasury, and the Metropolitan Manila Development Authority—were not accepted, and they will remain in their posts.
+Meanwhile, the resignations submitted by the remaining Cabinet Secretaries and heads of key agencies—including those in Customs, Internal Revenue, the Treasury, and the Metropolitan Manila Development Authority—were not accepted, and they will remain in their posts.

 The ongoing “performance review” of the remaining Cabinet-rank Secretaries including the National Security Adviser, and the Secretary of the Presidential Communications Office, continued with all concerned officials remaining in their current positions for the time being.
 Later on, the National Security Adviser was retained on June 10, 2025.

 On June 17, President Marcos reappointed Jay Ruiz as Secretary of the Presidential Communications Office and Henry Aguda as Secretary of Information and Communications Technology, thereby nullifying their earlier courtesy resignations, which followed their being bypassed by the Commission on Appointments.